JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ### Oracle

 In Oracle, schema, user and database are the same thing.
-Hence, to connect to the non-default scheme you need to specify schema name in the user field.
+Hence, to connect to the non-default scheme you need to specify its schema name in the user field.

 For the connection via SID setup will look like this: